 How ASC Helps?

-- Project Assessment and Strategy briefing: ASC will need to understand the JV criteria, including product/service offerings /capabilities, quality of human capital, business size, and other must-haves of an ideal JV partner (target), through a strategy briefing session with the client’s management team.
+- Project Assessment and Strategy briefing: ASC will need to understand the Joint Venture criteria, including product/service offerings /capabilities, quality of human capital, business size, and other must-haves of an ideal Joint Venture partner (target), through a strategy briefing session with the client’s management team.
 Knowledge thus gained would serve to define an extremely detailed and focused search profile of the target.

 - Solicitation and Pursuit: Specific approach will be made to each of the shortlisted targets at top management levels to see if they are willing to discuss and negotiate the broad parameters of a possible value-chain partnership.
 The identity of the client will not be disclosed to any short-listed target unless they have shown willingness to discuss and have signed confidentiality agreements with ASC.
 Mutual presentations and any other relevant information will be shared at this stage, but carefully balancing the interests and intentions of the client.